bennettyardley/scapy-toolkit/README.md

 # scapy-toolkit
-A collection of Scapy scripts for network discovery and pen-testing
+A collection of Scapy scripts for network  and pen-testing

 ## networkdiscovery.py
 Sends ICMP (ping) packets to 255 addresses and waits for a response to test if a host is online.